 If you usually search the same RFP database to find opportunities, consider giving other sources a try to grow your business.
-Databases like Government Contracts are more user-friendly and successful in filtering relevant bids.
-However, don’t limit yourself by searching only databases.
+Databases are more user-friendly and successful in filtering relevant bids; however, don’t limit yourself by searching only databases.
 On sites like LinkedIn, you can search relevant hashtags like #requestforproposal to find bids.
 Bids posted on social media sites typically have less reach than those posted on databases, so you may have a higher chance of winning the bid based on the simple fact that the competitor pool is smaller.

 Using RFP tools to grow your business is always a smart idea.
 Invest in a quality communication platform and design software for your team.
 It doesn’t need to be expensive, it just needs to expedite some part of your process!
 However, avoid relying completely on RFP tools to do the job.
 You don’t want your proposal to look like a robot wrote it.
 Don’t forget to add a human touch for the people on the other end evaluating your proposal.

 Once you have your content down, the next step is preparing and tightening up your design template.
 Because most RFPs follow the same basic outline, there’s no need to develop a new template from scratch every time.
 Take a look at previous design templates to see which graphics and design elements you can repurpose.
 Also, be sure to save all your design templates in a secure place for future use.
 The more RFP responses you submit, the more likely you’ll have a relevant design template to use for your next bid.

 RFP responses require solid time management skills.
 Don’t bite off more than you can chew when trying to grow your business.
 If you find that you’re responding to two (2) RFPs per month and struggling to meet the deadlines, consider giving yourself more time in between submissions.
 It’s better to turn in one strong, balanced proposal than two (2) rushed ones that may not be a strong representation of your offering or organization.